nipy/nibabel/doc/source/index.rst

   ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ###

-NiBabel is a Python_ package for reading and writing a variety of medical and neuro-imaging file formats.
+NiBabel is a pure-\ Python_ package for reading and writing a variety of medical and neuro-imaging file formats.
 This includes: ANALYZE_ (plain, SPM99, SPM2), GIFTI_, NIfTI1_, MINC_, as well as PAR/REC.
 NiBabel is the successor of PyNIfTI_.